-8 May 1828 Hospital Assistant.
+8 May 1828 Appointed Hospital Assistant.

 19 Nov 1830 Promoted Assistant Surgeon 53rd (Shropshire) Regiment of Foot vice Assistant Surgeon James Connell who was appointed to 3rd Light Dragoons on 19 Nov 1830.

 28 July 1840 Appointed Staff Assistant Surgeon vice Staff Assistant Surgeon John Summers who replaced Assistant Surgeon James Davidson 21st Regiment.
-Davidson in his turn became surgeon 50th Foot, on the death of Surgeon John Reid in New South Wales, on 12 Jan 1840.
+Davidson in his turn became surgeon 50th Foot, on the death of Surgeon John Reid in New South Wales, on 12 January 1840.

-30 Aug 1842 Surgeon 53rd (Shropshire) Regiment of Foot.
+10 Aug 1842 Promoted Surgeon 53rd (Shropshire) Regiment of Foot.

-11 Oct 1847 Surgeon 4th, or King's Own Regiment, who moved to 53rd Foot.
+11 Oct 1847 Exchanged with Surgeon Nelson Dartnell 4th, or King's Own Regiment, who moved to 53rd Foot.

 5 Nov 1852 Promoted Staff Surgeon of the 1st Class vice William Dobson who retired upon half-pay.
-The vacancy in 4th Foot was filled by Surgeon Richard Francis Valpy De Lisle
+The vacancy in 4th Foot was filled by Surgeon Richard Francis Valpy De Lisle.

-21 Dec 1855 Deputy Inspector General.
+21 Dec 1855 Promoted Deputy Inspector General.

-2 Mar 1858 Awarded by the Sultan the Imperial Order of the Medjidie (5th Class) for his distinguished services before the enemy during the war against Russia.
+2 Mar 1858 Awarded the Imperial Order of the Medjidie (5th Class) by the Sultan for his distinguished services before the enemy during the war against Russia.

-30 Mar 1867 Director General Army Medical Department.
+30 Mar 1867 Appointed Director General Army Medical Department.
 The unification system of administration of the Army Medical Department was introduced under the directorship.
 Under the system, regimental surgeons were removed from the control of commanding officers and became part of the Army Medical department.
 Sir Galbraith Logan faced great opposition in military and medical circles against his scheme and became the subject of much personal attacks in the press.
 The Unification System became more effective under his successor Surgeon General Sir William M Muir who took control of the Army Medical Department in April 1874.

 June 1869 Became a Knight Commander of the Order of the Bath.

-May 1883 On the death of Surgeon J. Wyer, the Good service pension was awarded to Sir Thomas Galbraith Logan KCB, honorary physician to the Queen and formerly director of the army medical department, for distinguished and meritorious service.
-The reward was one of the fourteen good service pensions allotted to the army medical department to be conferred on meritorious officers, subject to the approval and recommendation of the Director-General, who at the time was Director-General Thomas Crawford.
+May 1883 On the death of Surgeon J. Wyer, the Good Service Pension was awarded to Sir Thomas Galbraith Logan KCB, Honorary Physician to the Queen and formerly Director of the Army Medical Department, for distinguished and meritorious service.
+The reward was one of the fourteen good service pensions allotted to the Army Medical Department to be conferred on meritorious officers, subject to the approval and recommendation of the Director General, who at the time was Director-General Thomas Crawford.